Discraft Magnet Putter Review Verdict That Still Rings True

 A quick note on expectations

 No putter fixes a wobbly release.
-The Magnet rewards clean mechanics with basket chains and fewer nervy misses.
-If your form is tidy, this disc makes you look clever.
+The Magnet rewards tidy mechanics with basket chains and fewer nervy misses.
+If your form is clean, this disc makes you look clever.

 In short, this Magnet putter review backs the idea that good design ages well.
 The shape, stability, and feel still make sense, from first putt to last approach of the round.